erdc/AutoRoutePy/README.md

 # AutoRoutePy
+AutoRoutePy is a Python scripting interface for AutoRoute.
+AutoRoutePy prepares inputs from a DEM, a river shapefile, land cover data, and streamflow data.
+The streamflow data can be input directly from RAPID output (www.rapid-hub.org) or from a field in the river shapefile.
+Additionally, AutoRoutePy is capable of preparing inputs and running multiple AutoRoute processes simultaneously using multiprocessing.
 Python scripting interface for the AutoRoute progam.
-Has ability to Prepare input from RAPID output (www.rapid-hub.org).

 [![DOI](https://zenodo.org/badge/19918/erdc-cm/AutoRoutePy.svg)](https://zenodo.org/badge/latestdoi/19918/erdc-cm/AutoRoutePy)